Porting is when an existing Nationwide borrower moves home and transfers their mortgage product for the remainder of its term.

-- If a mortgage offer hasn’t yet been produced but redemption of the existing mortgage has taken place, your client will have up to 180 days from the redemption date to reach completion.
+- if a mortgage offer hasn’t yet been produced but redemption of the existing mortgage has taken place, your client will have up to 180 days from the redemption date to reach completion.
 A paper application will be required in these cases.
 You can talk to our experienced Technical Support Advisers using Broker Chat for further information.

 If neither of the above is achieved, the porting facility will be lost and a new application must be submitted based on our current product range (this doesn’t guarantee acceptance of any future application).